dehond/dehond.github.io/_drafts/december-probabilistics.md

 category: maths
 tags: statistics clojure
 title: Sinterrandomness
+excerpt: "Message to those who participated in Secret Santa-type games this year: you may have been unwittingly approximating $e$ in one of the most inane ways possible."
 ---

 Like many other countries, The Netherlands has an end-of-year tradition that involves getting together in a group and exchanging gifts.
 Similar to Secret Santa, the gifter--giftee roles are typically assigned at random, which, in the days of yore involved putting names in a hat and taking random draws until no one drew their own name.
 (Which, and I bet you didn't expect this here -- at least I didn't -- takes about $e$ times for sufficiently large groups.
 More about this later.)